Muhammed Zafar Iqbal: Personal life

 Iqbal married Yasmeen Haque in 1978.
 She was the Dean of the Life Science Department and Professor of the Department of Physics at SUST.
-They have a son, Nabil Iqbal, working as a scientist at Durham University and a daughter, Yeshim Iqbal, a research scientist at Global TIES for Children at New York University after completed her Ph.D. from the same institution.
+They have a son, Nabil Iqbal, working as a scientist at Durham University and a daughter, Yeshim Iqbal, a research scientist at Global TIES for Children at New York University after completing her Ph.D. from the same institution.